sony/nnabla-examples/video-colorization/devc/README.md

 ## Inference

 ### Pre-trained Weights
-Pre-trained weights can be downloaded from the following link
+Pre-trained weights can be downloaded from the following link:
 ### Inference using pre-trained weights provided by original authors
 Run the below inference command to generate colorized video from given input frames in images/input/v32 directory: